mrezabayat/iamsorush/content/posts/linux-commands/index.md

 ## Stop a process

-If a process, which is running in the current terminal, takes too long and you want to break it press `ctrl+c` a few times.
-For example,
+Press `ctrl+c` to kill a process running in the current terminal:

 ```Bash
 # takes 5 seconds to finish
 sleep 5
 # press ctrl+c before it finishes
 ```
-To stop an application (or process) that is running in the background or in another terminal:
+To stop an application (or process) that is running in the background or another terminal:

 ```Bash
 killall nameOfapplication
 ```

-Another way is to get the ID of the application:
+Another way is to first get the ID of the application:

 ```Bash
 pidof nameOfapplication
 ```
-You can use `top` or `htop` too.
+You can also use `top` or `htop`.
 Then stop it using its ID

 ```Bash
 kill idOfApplication